What does the FML in FML Adventures stand for?

 Our cancellation policy is as follows:

 Cancellation of your booking must be made in writing directly to FML Adventures.
-Where a deposit has been made on a booking, no refund of the deposit will be applicable.

 Do I need travel insurance?